Silberengel/wikistr/DIFF_GUIDE.md

-# Diff Guide for WikiStr
+# Diff Guide for Wikistr - Biblestr Edition

-WikiStr includes powerful diff functionality that allows you to compare Bible versions, wiki articles, and other content side-by-side with highlighted differences.
+Wikistr - Biblestr Edition includes powerful diff functionality that allows you to compare book versions, wiki articles, and other content side-by-side with highlighted differences.

 ## Overview